a115/gridsight/README.md

 3.  **Configure your environment:**
     Create a `.env` file in the project root by copying the example file.
 This will store your database credentials and other secrets / env vars.

-    > Note: For now, the variables have to be exported when running a new process/opening a new terminal.

     ```
     DJANGO_SECRET_KEY=your-secret-key-here
     DJANGO_DEBUG=True